Search this website

-Westminster Abbey has been Britain’s coronation church since 1066.
-From William the Conqueror through to Elizabeth II, all but two monarchs have been crowned here.
+Westminster Abbey has been Britain’s coronation church since 1066, from William the Conqueror to Elizabeth II.
+King Charles III will be crowned on 6th May 2023.

 The Coronation Chair is one of the most famous pieces of furniture in the world.
 It has been the centrepiece of coronations for 700 years.

-Westminster Abbey is the final resting place of seventeen monarchs starting with King Edward the Confessor himself whose shrine stands just behind the High Altar.
+Westminster Abbey is the final resting place of many kings and queens, starting with King Edward the Confessor whose shrine stands just behind the High Altar.

-David Hockney’s stained glass window for Westminster Abbey, The Queen’s Window, is a vibrantly-coloured contemporary work commissioned to celebrate the reign of Queen Elizabeth II.
+David Hockney’s stained glass window in Westminster Abbey is a vibrantly-coloured contemporary work commissioned to celebrate the reign of Queen Elizabeth II.